arsicaleksandar/fin-tech-app/README.md

 > **Note**
->if there is problem with vita package run following commands in docker container:
+>if there is problem with Vite manifest package run following commands in docker container:
 >```bash
 >npm install
 >```